fniessink/next-action/README.md

   -c <config.cfg>, --config-file <config.cfg>
-                        filename of configuration file to read (default: ~/.next-action.cfg) -C, --no-config-file  don't read the configuration file -f <todo.txt>, --file <todo.txt>
+                        filename of configuration file to read (default: ~/.next-action.cfg) -C, --no-config-file  don't read the configuration file --write-config-file   generate a sample configuration file and exit -f <todo.txt>, --file <todo.txt>
                         filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ~/todo.txt)